ahupowerdns/kd-tree-overlapper/INSTALL.md

 This will place an executable named `kd` in the folder `kd-tree-overlapper`.

-### Build and run kd-tree as Biobox
+## KD-tree biobox

+Following the assembler biobox specification, we provide an overlapper biobox to run as a Docker container.

-1. Build the Biobox
+### Build the Biobox

 ~~~BASH
 docker build -t kdtree .
 ~~~

-2. Run the biobox
+### Run the biobox

 ~~~BASH
  docker run \